sopel-irc/ansible-sopel/readme.md

 ## Example usage

-Example showing how to quickly and easily deploy two instances of sopel
+Example showing how to quickly and easily deploy two instances of sopel This will set up two sopel instances, one with the default name sopel and one called sopel2 It'll also install them as systemd services under the names: sopel-sopel and sopel-sopel2 the config files will be found in /etc/sopel/
 ``` yaml
 ---
 - name: 'Install Sopel instance 1'